Part of the series 149 Weeks: Why the Miami Hurricanes Were the NFL’s Best Team of the 2000s

 Jim Kelly and Vinny Testaverde.
 Michael Irvin and Jerome Brown.
 Russell Maryland and Cortez Kennedy.
 Warren Sapp and Ray Lewis.
 Edgerrin James and Dan Morgan.
 Reggie Wayne and Santana Moss.
 Jeremy Shockey and Ed Reed.
 Andre Johnson and Willis McGahee.
 Frank Gore and Greg Olsen.
 Devin Hester and Jimmy Graham.

-And that comes down to one singular achievement, accomplished across nearly a decade in places far from the Orange Bowl.
+Nowhere is that more clear than in a singular achievement, accomplished across nearly a decade in places far from the Orange Bowl.
 Nearly three dozen Hurricanes claim it, the oldest drafted in 1987, the youngest undrafted in 2010.
 An aberration so massive in scale that it constitutes a statistical epidemic.

 The Broncos selected Portis in the 2002 NFL Draft out of the University of Miami.

-“When I looked around [at the draft],” Portis said of leaving Miami early, “I didn’t see anybody who was so much better than me at running back on any other team.”
+“When I looked around [at the draft],” Portis said of his decision to leave Miami a year early, “I didn’t see anybody who was so much better than me at running back on any other team.”3

-That confidence was well earned.
-He’d started as a true freshman, turning in 147 yards in his first games as a starter, and later that season put together a streak of four consecutive 100-yard games, missing his fifth by just two yards.3
+His confidence was well earned.
+He’d started as a true freshman, turning in 147 yards in his first games as a starter, and later that season put together a streak of four consecutive 100-yard games, missing his fifth by just two yards.

 A couple years later as a junior, he’d led an impossibly deep Hurricanes backfield (Portis, Frank Gore, Willis McGahee, Najeh Davenport) in rushing with 1,200 yards and 11 touchdowns (10 rushing, one receiving).
 He was a third-team All-American and won a national title.